 8. Levothyroxine Does Not Work and May Actually Worsen T3 Level

-In a patient with underactive thyroid, there is a low production of T4 and T3 by the thyroid gland.
-Low T4 and T3 in the blood causes an increase in TSH production by the pituitary gland.
+In a patient with under-active thyroid, there is a low production of T4 and T3 by the thyroid gland.
+Low T3 state causes an increase in TSH production by the pituitary gland.
 The resulting high TSH level then tries to stimulate the thyroid gland to produce more T4 and T3.

 When such a hypothyroid patient receives Levothyroxine – as is often the case – to normalize TSH, their high TSH-stimulus to increase T3 production goes away.
 Net effect is a decrease in T3 level and worsening of hypothyroidism.
 So, the patient actually feels worse after they receive Levothyroxine , although their physician may be satisfied because their TSH is now normal.